ZinggJM/GxEPD2_PP/README.md

 - and SPI e-paper boards from Waveshare

 ### important note :
- - these displays are for 3.3V supply and 3.3V data lines.
+- the display panels are for 3.3V supply and 3.3V data lines
 - never connect data lines directly to 5V data pins.
+- the actual Waveshare display boards now have level converters and series regulator, safe for 5V

 ### Paged Drawing, Picture Loop
  - This library uses paged drawing to limit RAM use and cope with missing single pixel update support